rockettheme/docs/Docs/joomla/templates/paradigm/demo_module_4.md

 ![][demo]

-This area of the front page is a **mod_custom** module.
+This area of the front page is a **Custom HTML** module.
 You will find the settings used in our demo below.
 Due to the `visible-phone` Module Class Suffix setting, this module will only appear once the width of the browser has dropped to 480 pixels and below.

 >> Any **mod_custom** (Custom HTML) modules are best handled using either RokPad or no editor as a WYSIWYG editor can cause issues with any code that exists in the **Custom Output** field.